Open Hours

 As you may not be consulted by St Andrew’s practice staff, you must consent to your records being viewed by staff at the appointment location.

-Sundays and Bank Holidays are covered by 111 service where patients will be directed to a local hub.
+Sundays and Bank Holidays are covered by NHS 111 service where patients will be directed to a local hub.

 Urgent advice: When we are closed